Story of Deadshot in Deadshot Comics

 Not surprisingly, this whole series of events pushed Deadshot further down the road to crazy town, leaving him incredibly unstable.
 So when Amanda Waller sent him on a mission to stop Rick Flagg from killing a U.S. Senator, Deadshot killed the senator himself in an attempt to provoke cops into killing him.
 The police end up shooting him several times, but he survived and was placed in Arkham Asylum for quite a while.

 Deadshot eventually was called back to Suicide Squad to help rescue members of the team on Planet Apocalypse.
 He even became the team leader at times.
 He remained a member of the team until it was dissolved by Amanda Waller.
 He rejoined the Suicide Squad several years later and went on to be part of several new significant missions and events in the DC Universe including Infinite Crisis where he also became a member of secret six.

 Powers and Abilities of Deadshot

 - Deadshot is an expert marksman who prides himself on never missing his target.
 He is well known for his seemingly impossible shots.
 Most consider him to be the world’s greatest sniper.
 He even uses perfect accuracy with any and all known weapons.

-- Also, he is highly skilled in hand-to-hand combat including knowledge of the human anatomy which makes him a scary opponent for almost anyone.
-As we saw earlier, he has actually gone toe-to-toe with Batman on several occasions.
+- Also, he is highly skilled in hand-to-hand combat including knowledge of human anatomy which makes him a scary opponent for almost anyone.
+As we mentioned earlier, he has actually gone toe-to-toe with Batman on several occasions.

-- Similar to Batman he has also trained in espionage and clandestine tactics making him a stealth and an elusive predator who was very adaptable in the field.
+- Similar to Batman, he has also trained in espionage and clandestine tactics making him a stealthy and elusive predator who was very adaptable in the field.